addyosmani/backbone-fundamentals/index.md

 ![](http://codebyexample.info/wp-content/uploads/2012/03/Screen-Shot-2012-03-05-at-10.53.34-PM.png)

 Looking good, we now have a working Backbone application.
 Since a library cannot contain just one book, we need to push further.
 Lets have a look at Collections.
 Collections contain collections of models.
-The models must be of the same kind, ie you cannot mix apples and oranges in the same collection.
+The models must be of the same kind, i.e. you cannot mix apples and oranges in the same collection.
 Other than that, collections are quite simple, you just tell them what kind of models they contain like this:

 ```javascript
 var Library = Backbone.Collection.extend({